Hua-Zhou/Hua-Zhou.github.io/teaching/st790-2015spr/project.md

 Quality numerical linear algebra libraries such as BLAS and LAPACK underlie most scientific computation.
 A similar library that encapsulates essential tensor computations is in great demand.
 The [Matlab Tensor Toolbox](http://www.sandia.gov/~tgkolda/TensorToolbox/index-2.5.html) developed at the Sandia National Laboratories represents such efforts and is being heavily used in many fields.
 The new language [Julia](http://julialang.org) offers many promising features for technical computing (high-performance JIT compiler, low level memory management, flexible typing, distributed computing, etc).
 Currently there seems no serious development for tensor computation in Julia.

 * Ranking sports teams with covariates
-In HW6, we worked on the Bradley-Terry and a normal model for ranking teams based on win-loss data.
+In [HW6 Q4](http://hua-zhou.github.io/teaching/st790-2015spr/ST790-2015-HW6.pdf), we worked on the Bradley-Terry and a normal model for ranking teams based on win-loss data.
 Explore how to model the team's ability $a_i$ by a regression model $a_i = x_i^T \beta$, where the vector $x_i$ contains features of team $i$ and $\beta$ are the regression coefficients.
 If possible, formulate the models as convex problems and try on some real data.

+* Optimal design for GLM or nonlinear models
+In [HW6 Q1](http://hua-zhou.github.io/teaching/st790-2015spr/ST790-2015-HW6.pdf), we worked on some optimal designs for linear model.
+Finding the optimal design for generalized linear models (GLM) or nonlinear models is still a challenging problem.
+The difficulty lies in the fact that the Fisher information matrix $I(\beta) = \sum_i w_i(\beta) x_i x_i^T$ depends on the regression coefficients, which are unknown.
+One approach is to find the minimax optimal design.
+That is to
+$$
+	\text{minimize} \max_\beta \text{det} (\sum_i p_i w_i(\beta) x_i x_i^T)^{-1}
+$$
+subject to the simplex constraint on $p=(p_1, \ldots, p_m)$.
+Investigate whether the convex optimization tools have any bearing on solving this problem.
+I would start by (i) read a couple of recent papers, e.g., [paper 1](http://download.springer.com/static/pdf/359/art%253A10.1007%252Fs11222-014-9466-0.pdf?auth66=1427837209_c3416c70da326ce9f793668a5329c129&ext=.pdf) and [paper 2](http://www.sciencedirect.com/science/article/pii/S2210650214000492), to understand the problem and current status-of-art, (ii) read `cvx`'s capability of defining [partially specified problems](http://web.cvxr.com/cvx/doc/advanced.html#new-functions-via-partially-specified-problems) to see whether that's useful, (iii) try a general nonlinear optimization software, e.g., the `NLopt.jl` package in `Julia`.

-*
+* Boosting PageRank by LP
+In [ST758 HW4](http://hua-zhou.github.io/teaching/st758-2014fall/ST758-2014-HW4.pdf) (2014 fall), we worked on the numerical algorithms for computing Google's PageRank based on the webpage link structure.
+We may also ask the following question.
+Given the link structure, how to put links on my page to boost its PageRank score?
+Formulate this as a linear programming problem, try on the [stat-ncsu](http://hua-zhou.github.io/teaching/st758-2014fall/stat-ncsu.zip) data set, and report the results.